Published: March 2021 | Updated: April 2023

-“Throughout my career at the racetrack, we were constantly working with farriers and two through seven-year-old Thoroughbreds, a lot of which had those low slung heels, thin soles, long toes, and some of the issues that came along with those conformational metrics,” notes Dr. Latson.
+“Throughout my career at the racetrack, we were constantly working with farriers and 2 through 7-year-old Thoroughbreds, a lot of which had those low slung heels, thin soles, long toes, and some of the issues that came along with those conformational metrics,” notes Dr. Latson.

 So it would make sense that a Thoroughbred would need a different type of trim and shoeing schedule than a Quarter Horse that might naturally have plenty of heel and shorter toes.

 Many people may not automatically think of nutrition when it comes to horse hoof health, but this is another important factor that impacts hooves.
 Certain nutrients are often found to be lacking in equine diets which can definitely have a negative effect on hoof condition.